LODIMER/Shopping-website-main/README.md

 1. If admin is not unlocked → notify, open admin login modal, stop.
 2. Find product by id; if missing → stop.
 3. Ask for confirmation; if cancelled → stop.
-4. Remove product from products[].
-5. Remove product from customProducts[].
+4. Remove product from products[] and customProducts[].
-6. If productId not already in deletedProductIds[] → append it.
+5. Add productId to deletedProductIds[] if not already present.
-7. Delete customProductImagesById[productId].
-8. Delete inventoryByProductId[productId].
-9. saveInventoryDatabase(); saveProductCatalogDatabase(); refresh inventory + product grid.
+6. Remove its uploaded image and stock entry.
+7. Save inventory/catalog data and refresh the UI.
 ```

 ## Key JavaScript functions